craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 ### Firepowder Operated
 #### Reakshot Firepowder Handblaster
 Reakshot Firepowder Handblasters are small, recoil-action, firepowder firearm platforms.
-A newly manufactured weapon, the Reakshot Firepowder Handblasters has grown in popularity in the Combine as a self-defense measure.
+A newly produced weapon, the Reakshot Firepowder Handblasters has grown in popularity in the Combine as a self-defense measure.

 Reakshot Firepowder Handblasters are *mechanical*, *ammunition (14)*, and *ranged (45/120)*.